 We’ve done so many zoos and animal parks that I never considered visiting an alligator farm.
 But after many emails with Barbara, from the tourism office, I was convinced that it was a must do with kids.
 And she was so dead on.

-Why St. Augustine Alligator Farm is Definitely Worth a Visit
+Why Alligator Farm Saint Augustine in Florida is Definitely Worth a Visit?

 Instead of writing out lengthy descriptions, this is where a picture(s) is worth a thousand and one words.